If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 When, where, how often and how many to do?

-Yes, you can do kegels in any place you feel comfortable, though it’s best to start in a private space so you can concentrate.
+Some people say you can do as many kegels as you like.
+I don’t agree with that though.
+Yes, you can do kegels in any place you feel comfortable, though it’s best to start in a private space.

 When I first started doing kegels, I wasn’t told this and did them in vast quantities.
-And although I didn’t have any problems, some guys have written to me saying that they’ve over trained their pelvic floor muscles.
+And although I didn’t have any problems, some people have written to me saying that they did too many after reading other websites and now feel tight or sore.

 For this reason it’s best to start out doing them every other day.
 Once you’ve built some strength and tone you can do them more often.
 But even then you should always rest at least 1 or 2 days a week.